“Unlimited” savings with Amazon FBA: How sellers can maximize their profits through optimized inventory utilization

 countX

-countX supports online sellers who sell or store goods abroad with their complete solution for the correct handling of VAT.
-With the automation of international registrations and VAT reporting, expert personal consulting, and meticulous quality controls, we ensure clarity, trust, and correct processing in a topic that is opaque for most sellers and tax advisors.
+countX supports online merchants who sell or store goods abroad with their complete solution for the correct handling of value-added tax.
+With the automation of international registrations and VAT reporting, expert personal consulting, and meticulous quality controls, we ensure clarity, trust, and correct processing in a topic that is opaque for most merchants and tax advisors.
 This also includes, upon request, the reporting of OSS, IOSS, Intrastat, as well as the creation of pro forma invoices.
-For Amazon FBA users, in addition to a free setup check that analyzes current VAT obligations abroad, we also offer a free FBA calculator that easily determines when a relocation of products abroad is profitable based on one’s own sales.
+For Amazon FBA users, in addition to a free setup check that analyzes current VAT obligations abroad, we also offer a free FBA calculator that easily determines when, based on one’s own sales, a relocation of products abroad is profitable.

-Sellers who want to offer their products internationally through Amazon can choose between two options.
-Either you ship from Germany directly to buyers abroad, or you send your products to an Amazon warehouse in Germany or abroad.
-The items are then stored by Amazon either in Germany or in the desired third country and delivered from there to the buyers.
+Merchants who want to offer their products internationally through Amazon can choose between two options.
+Either they ship from Germany directly to buyers abroad, or they send their products to an Amazon warehouse in the domestic or foreign market.
+The items are then stored by Amazon either in Germany or in the desired third country and delivered to the buyers from there.

 The public price list for shipping through Amazon allows for a very good comparison of the different costs incurred when shipping to foreign buyers from a German or a foreign Amazon warehouse.

-An example: Shipping a product in a small package weighing up to 900 g from an Amazon warehouse in Germany to Italy currently costs €8.45.
+An example: Shipping a product in a small package up to 900 g from an Amazon warehouse in Germany to Italy currently costs €8.45.
 Shipping from Italy via an Italian Amazon warehouse costs only €4.97 in comparison.
-This results in a savings of €3.48 per unit, and with a sale of 1,000 items in Italy, the total savings would be approximately €3,480.
+This results in a savings of €3.48 per product unit and, with a sale of 1,000 items in Italy, a total savings of approximately €3,480.

 Across all shipping sizes and countries, shipping through a local FBA warehouse compared to cross-border shipping with Amazon results in an average savings potential of 40% of shipping costs.